Sustainable travel: tips for an environmentally friendly camping vacation

 If you can't or don't want to share certain items, you can buy equipment second-hand or rent it.
 This way you save resources by not buying new equipment.

-How can I spot an environmentally friendly campground?
+How can I spot an environmentally friendly campsite?

-If you are concerned about the environment and climate change, you might want to look for an eco-campground.
-A campground can be environmentally conscious in different ways:
+If you are concerned about the environment and climate change, you might want to look for an eco-camping site.
+A campsite can be environmentally conscious in different ways:

 Efficient energy use or use of renewable energy sources